 Don't use your AWS root account credentials to access AWS, and don't give your credentials to anyone else.
 Instead, create individual users for anyone who needs access to your AWS account.
 Create an IAM user for yourself as well, give that user administrative privileges, and use that IAM user for all your work.
 For information about how to do this, see Creating Your First IAM Admin User and Group.

 By creating individual IAM users for people accessing your account, you can give each IAM user a unique set of security credentials.
 You can also grant different permissions to each IAM user.
 If necessary, you can change or revoke an IAM user's permissions any time.
 (If you give out your AWS root credentials, it can be difficult to revoke them, and it is impossible to restrict their permissions.)

 Before you set permissions for individual IAM users, though, see the next point about groups.

-Instead of defining permissions for individual IAM users, it's usually more convenient to create groups that relate to job functions (administrators, developers, accounting, etc.), define the relevant permissions for each group, and then assign IAM users to those groups.
+Instead of defining permissions for individual IAM users, it's usually more convenient to create groups that relate to job functions (administrators, developers, accounting, etc.).
+Next, define the relevant permissions for each group.
+Finally, assign IAM users to those groups.
 All the users in an IAM group inherit the permissions assigned to the group.
 That way, you can make changes for everyone in a group in just one place.
 As people move around in your company, you can simply change what IAM group their IAM user belongs to.